shanreed25/CSS/CSSFrameworks/Bootstrap/README.md

 # Key Features
 - **Responsive Design**
     - core feature is its responsive, mobile-first grid system, which allows websites to automatically adjust their layout and appearance to fit various screen sizes
+    - styles are designed for smaller screens first and then scaled up for larger devices using media queries.
+This ensures websites adapt seamlessly to various screen sizes and orientations.
 - **Pre-designed Components**
     - provides a collection of pre-styled HTML and CSS components, such as navigation bars, buttons, forms, carousels, modals, and more
     - saves developers time by eliminating the need to code these common elements from scratch.